Peterpiotr/siguren-documentation/docs/source/glossary.rst

       The pressure is set by putting a number of washers that meets the installation requirements.

    Irreversibility
-      The Hydraulic MotoSuiveur is irreversible, which means that it can absorb the energy of a fall only in one direction.
+      The Hydraulic MotoSuiveur® is irreversible, which means that it can absorb the energy of a fall only in one direction.

    Reaction arm
       The hydraulic absorbs the energy on a very short course.
-When the energy must be absorbed on a longer course of the load, in order to have a smother deceleration, the MotoSuiveur can be mounted in a floating mode and be held by a reaction arm.
+When the energy must be absorbed on a longer course of the load, in order to have a smother deceleration, the MotoSuiveur® can be mounted in a floating mode and be held by a reaction arm.
-      Fitted with an absorber, this arm absorbs the energy by letting the MotoSuiveur rotate from 0° to 330° according to the requirements.
+      Fitted with an absorber, this arm absorbs the energy by letting the MotoSuiveur® rotate from 0° to 330° according to the requirements.

    Recovery clutch or clutch
       The gear that is used to engage the recovery motor.
 The mechanism is quite similar to a Bendix motor starter.